 Inexpensive properties often make it possible to increase your real estate investment portfolio.
 The thought of buying houses and land at great prices can be intriguing.
 There are several ways to buy properties at deep discounts.
 As long as you take a few precautions, the search could be lucrative and fun.

-Buy a foreclosure at auction.
-Auction sales are usually held monthly.
+Auction sales are usually held monthly, but you can't always view an auction property prior to purchase.
 You can get a list of the properties from your county courthouse.
 The bank makes the opening bid for what is owed.
 Your bid needs to be more than the bank's bid, yet less than the market value of the property.